Accounts Receivable Policy

 Payments

-Late registration and schedule changes are allowed through the deadline stated on the academic calendar.
-At the end of this period, payment is due for late registration and for increased amounts resulting from schedule changes.
+Schedule changes are allowed through the deadline stated on the academic calendar.
+At the end of this period, payment is due for increased amounts resulting from schedule changes.
 The Office of Administrative Accounting then performs an individual account analysis, and students with outstanding balances and no installment plan down payment may have classes purged from the system, at which time all charges are reversed from their student account and the corresponding receivables are removed from the system.

 Student Accounts Receivable